 Kristof: Retiring is too early for me (laughs).

-I hope to be able to contribute to the growth of the office for years to come, together with my colleagues.
+I hope to be able to contribute to the growth of Monard Law for years to come, together with my colleagues.
 And to further expand the commercial law team I work in.

 A personal ambition is to find a slightly better balance between work and private life.
-For example, I would like to do some more sports and get my racing bike out of the dust.
+For example, I would like to do some more sports.

 Other colleagues do inspire me to focus more on work-life balance.
 For example, every day between 6 pm and 8 pm I spend time with my children.
 That is really sacred to me.